stg-tud/type-pragmatics/spoofax-scala-interop/Spoofax and Scala.md

 ### 3a.2.
 Setting up the Spoofax project

-To make the strategy we just created available to Spoofax, we need to

-- For Eclipse: Add the Scala project to the Spoofax project's build path.
+To make the strategy we just created available to Spoofax, we need to add the Scala project to the Spoofax project's build path.
 Go the the Spoofax project's `Properties -> Java Build Path -> Projects -> Add...` and add the Scala project.

-- The build process of the Spoofax editor component does not use Eclipse's builder, but the `build.main.xml`.
-Hence, the previous point did only fix Java errors in the Eclipse editor, but did not add the Jar to the actual build.
+However, the actual build process of the Spoofax editor component does not use Eclipse's builder, but the `build.main.xml`.
+Hence, the previous point did only fix Java errors in the Eclipse editor, but did not add the Jar to the build.
 We do this by adding the following line to `SampleLang/build.main.xml`, preferrably before the comment `Optional: external .def and .jar locations`:
 ```XML
 <property name="externaljar" value="../SampleStrategy/scala-strategy.jar"/>
 ```
-This copies the Jar at every build to `SampleLang/include/`.
+This copies the Jar at every build from `ScalaStrategy/` to `SampleLang/include/` and adds it to the classpath.

-- Now we need to make the strategies in the Jar available to Stratego by adding the following line to `SampleLang/editor/SampleLang.main.esv`:
+Now, we need to make the strategies in the Jar available to Stratego by adding the following line to `SampleLang/editor/SampleLang.main.esv`:
 ```
   provider:      include/scala-strategy.jar
 ```

-- and by registering the Java strategy class in the `SampleLang/editor/java/SampleLang/strategies/InteropRegisterer.java` file.
-In our case, this file should look like this:
+and by registering the Java strategy class in the `SampleLang/editor/java/SampleLang/strategies/InteropRegisterer.java` file.
+In our case, this file should be edited to look like this:

 ```Java
 package SampleLang.strategies;